(2017; director: Sakaris Stórá; writer: Marjun Syderbø Kjelnæs; language: Faroese; co-production with Denmark; original title: Dreymar við havið)

 And, perhaps overt lesbianism is a bit much to expect from the first feature film in the Faroes, a highly Christian country that has traditionally not looked too favourably on homosexuals (although things are apparently changing).

 Director Stórá filmed in his hometown on Sandoy, promising a degree of authenticity that comes with familiarity.
 At a Q&A after the festival screening, the director said that the film offers a fairly honest portrayal of the island, particularly with regard to high degree of religiosity and the role that Christianity plays in the village.
-Even alcoholism and neglect, while not always discussed, is also not uncommon on the islands.
-Although, he joked, people sensibly never believe him when he claims that mobile phones haven’t made it to the Faroes.
+Even alcoholism and neglect, while not always discussed, are apparently not uncommon on the islands.
+However, Stórá joked that people sensibly never believe him when he claims that mobile phones haven’t made it to the Faroes.

-And apparently it wasn’t only foreign audiences that enjoyed seeing the Faroes on film.
+And it wasn’t only foreign audiences that enjoyed seeing the Faroes on film.
 According to Stórá, Faroese are among the top consumers of films (per capita) in the Nordic region, but had never had a Faroese feature to watch.
-Dreams by the Sea apparently sold more tickets in the Faroes than Star Wars: The Last Jedi.
-Based on the talent displayed in this first feature, I certainly wish the Faroes many more.
+Dreams by the Sea apparently sold more tickets at home than Star Wars: The Last Jedi.
+Based on the talent displayed in this first feature, I certainly hope for many more.
 Hopefully the recently established Faroese Film Institute will help the local industry to ride the momentum of Dreams by the Sea‘s achievements.